yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 .

-# # RULE 118: While showing possession with a plural noun, we should make sure that we
+# RULE 118: While showing possession with a plural noun, we should make sure that we

 do not put apostrophe (‘s) in such a way that it creates a hissing sound.
 In English, words creating a hissing sound are avoided.
 Exception:- “else’s” is grammatically correct in spite of the hissing sound.
-## Examples
+Examples:-
 Government girls’s school.
 [Incorrect]
 Government girls’ school.
 [Correct]